Nikko Toshogu shrine flanked by tall luscious green and yellow trees. 5 things to do in Nikko.

 Where is Nikko?

-This unexpectedly beautiful mountain town is situated in Tochigi Prefecture, directly north of Tokyo.
-And it features several gorgeous natural features, like waterfalls, mountains, and lakes.
+This beautiful mountain town is situated in Tochigi Prefecture, directly north of Tokyo.
+It features several gorgeous natural features, like waterfalls, mountains, and lakes.

-During Spring of this year, my husband and I visited again during Golden Week, and it was just as beautiful, though much warmer, and the mountain roads were just as harrowing.
+During Spring 2023, my husband and I visited again during Golden Week, and it was just as beautiful, though much warmer, and the mountain roads were just as harrowing.

 Best Things to do in Nikko